Adaptive Policy Synchronization for Scalable Reinforcement Learning: Abstract

 \section{Abstract}

-Scaling reinforcement learning (RL) workloads often requires distributing environment simulation across compute clusters.
-Existing frameworks entangle simulation, learning logic, and orchestration into monolithic systems, limiting modularity and reusability.
-We present \textbf{ClusterEnv}, a lightweight, learner-agnostic interface for distributed environment execution that mirrors the Gymnasium API.
-ClusterEnv introduces the \textbf{DETACH} pattern, which decouples simulation from training by offloading \texttt{reset()} and \texttt{step()} operations to remote workers while keeping learning centralized.
-To address policy staleness in distributed execution, we propose \textbf{Adaptive Actor Policy Synchronization} (AAPS), a divergence-triggered update mechanism that reduces synchronization overhead without sacrificing performance.
-ClusterEnv integrates cleanly into existing RL pipelines, supports both on-policy and off-policy methods, and requires minimal code changes.
-Experiments on discrete control tasks demonstrate that AAPS achieves high sample efficiency with significantly fewer weight updates.
-Source code is available at \url{https://github.com/rodlaf/ClusterEnv}.
+Scaling reinforcement learning (RL) often requires running environments across many machines, but most frameworks tie simulation, training, and infrastructure into rigid systems.
+We introduce \textbf{ClusterEnv}, a lightweight interface for distributed environment execution that preserves the familiar Gymnasium API.
+ClusterEnv uses the \textbf{DETACH} pattern, which moves environment \texttt{reset()} and \texttt{step()} operations to remote workers while keeping learning centralized.
+To reduce policy staleness without heavy communication, we propose \textbf{Adaptive Policy Synchronization} (APS), where workers request updates only when divergence from the central learner grows too large.
+ClusterEnv supports both on- and off-policy methods, integrates into existing training code with minimal changes, and runs efficiently on clusters.
+Experiments on discrete control tasks show that APS maintains performance while cutting synchronization overhead.
+Source code is available at \url{https://github.com/rodlaf/ClusterEnv} .